Who Started WW2 | Shoponmobile.co.uk

 World War 2 started on September 1, 1939.

-3. What was the foremost trigger of World War 2?
+3. What was the main cause of World War 2?

-The foremost trigger of World War 2 was the aggressive expansionist insurance policies of Nazi Germany beneath Adolf Hitler.
+The main cause of World War 2 was the aggressive expansionist policies of Nazi Germany under Adolf Hitler.

-4. Which countries have been concerned in World War 2?
+4. Which countries were involved in World War 2?

-Many countries have been concerned in World War 2, including Germany, Japan, Italy, the United States, the United Kingdom, France, the Soviet Union, and many others.
+Many countries were involved in World War 2, including Germany, Japan, Italy, the United States, the United Kingdom, France, the Soviet Union, and many others.

 5. How long did World War 2 last?